graphql/graphql-spec/spec/Section 3 -- Type System.md

 While any type can be the root operation type for a GraphQL operation, the type system definition language can omit the schema definition when the {`query`}, {`mutation`}, and {`subscription`} root types are named {"Query"}, {"Mutation"}, and {"Subscription"} respectively.

-Likewise, when representing a GraphQL schema using the type system definition language, a schema definition should be omitted if it only uses the default root operation type names.
+This rule applies also when Mutation or Subscription type is not defined (or both); only the Query type is required.

 This example describes a valid complete GraphQL schema, despite not explicitly including a {`schema`} definition.
 The {"Query"} type is presumed to be the